kas-gui/kas/README.md

 #### HarfBuzz (optional)

 This is only needed if the `shaping` feature is enabled.
+On my system, the following libraries are used: `libharfbuzz.so.0`, `libglib-2.0.so.0`, `libgraphite2.so.3` and `libpcre.so.1`.

 ### Quick-start